inVia Robotics: The Future of Warehouse Picking Robots

 The second, inVia Logic, is their AI-powered software for streamlining order fulfillment processes, which can be used with or without robots.
 The third is the warehouse picking robots, themselves.

 As part of their solution, the inVia system offers a comprehensive set of modules that manage all the major fulfillment tasks in a warehouse.
 According to their site, there are three options for supporting fulfillment operations:

-- Automated Warehouse: Once your space and labor are optimized, and your fleet of robots are working smoothly within your facility, this final phase helps maximize your automation and operational efficiencies.
+- Automated warehouse: Once your space and labor are optimized, and your fleet of robots is working smoothly within your facility, this final phase helps maximize your automation and operational efficiencies.

 No need to worry if you’ve already got a WMS to help execute these features. inVia’s platform makes it easy to integrate with other systems.
 That way, their systems can talk to yours to get the job done!